 Spiders play an enormous ecological role and can be really handy to have around, yet misinformation results in the “kill-without-question” attitude that many of us have adopted when we come into contact with them.
 In just a few minutes of reading, find out what you need to know about spiders.
 You could then contact Pest Managers in the case of an infestation.

-Why squash a tiny pest control Cape Town professional who is working hard to keep pesky insects out of your home?
 Spiders are one of the world’s most efficient predators – catching flying insects in elaborate traps and even eating smaller spiders in some cases.
-If you have ever had a long-term arachnid guest or two in your home during the summer, you may have noticed a significant decrease in mosquito and fly activity in your home (which is never a bad thing).
+If you have ever had a long-term arachnid guest or two in your home during the summer, you may have noticed a significant decrease in mosquito and fly activity in your home (which is never a terribly negative thing).
 Spiders also love snacking on cockroaches, earwigs and moths.
-If you leave them alone, it is likely that they will provide a level of pest control in your home with no extra cost to you.
+If you leave them alone, it is likely that they will provide a level of pest control in your home at no extra cost to you.

 Many pro-spider home owners and pest control experts argue that spiders actually help curtail the spread of insect-related diseases in the home.
 They do so by catching and consuming pests like roaches and mosquitoes who frequently transmit diseases to humans.
 Interestingly, there exists a species of jumping spider in Africa who prefers to eat only mosquitoes that are filled with blood.

 What it means to share your home with a spider